Reach Consumers via Search Engine Optimization

 Unique Content Helps in Ranking Web Pages & Reaching Consumers

 Don’t use content that’s identical to other sites.
-Different pages on the same site with similar content will be merged into one search index entry.
-This may sound bad, but it doesn’t impact search engine visibility as a search penalty might.
+Pages on the same site with similar content will be merged into a single search index entry.
+This may sound unfavorable, but it doesn’t impact search engine visibility as significantly as a search penalty might.

 As John Mueller (Trend Analyst for Google) clarified, it’s a misunderstanding that crawler bots discard duplicate sites from the search index.
-A site plagiarizing will likely be ranked below the ones it copied rather than removed from the index.
+A site that plagiarizes will likely be ranked lower than the sites it copied, rather than removed from the index.
 Instead, the index must choose which order to rank the sites in search results.

 Word Count

 The number of words in a page’s content does not affect its search ranking in Google.
-The general rule for website writing is that more is better because it gives room for search terms.
+The general rule for website writing is that more content is better, as it provides more opportunities to include relevant search terms.
 However, having more words isn’t always ideal.
 Here are some instances where a word count could help or harm your content:

 Helpful: